-Did you know that at birth we already have all the neurons that we will have throughout our lives?
-What we do throughout it, through culture and learning, is to generate the connection between those neurons.
+Did you know that at birth we already have all the neurons that we will have throughout our lives??
+What we do along it, through culture and learning, is to generate the connection between those neurons.
 And the richness of the environment stimulates this learning, giving rise to more neural networks..
-But, How can you take advantage of this neural capacity to acquire new concepts?
+But, How can you take advantage of this neural capacity to acquire new concepts??

-The learning process is a lot like an obstacle course that is a pleasure to go through: every time you learn something new, you are overcoming challenges, some more difficult than others.
-When one thinks of learning, often associates it with formal learning, but do not forget that all the time you are learning!
-So we suggest that you make the most of each of these instances.
+The learning process is very much like an obstacle course that gives pleasure to traverse.: every time you learn something new, you are overcoming challenges, some harder than others.
+When you think of learning, often associated with formal learning, but do not forget that all the time you are learning!
+So we suggest you make the most of each of these instances.
 But, before starting, it is key that you trust yourself.
-This is the first tip before tackling any challenge, and the learning process is no exception.
-As difficult as this process may seem at first, as you solve the obstacles one by one, your satisfaction and your pride will grow exponentially.
+This is the first advice before tackling any challenge, and the learning process is no exception.
+As difficult as this process may seem at first, as you solve one by one the obstacles that arise, your satisfaction and your pride will grow exponentially.

-- It will generate stimulating environments.
-That they are cozy environments, with various objects to explore, different sizes and colors that stimulate your learning ability, your ability to incorporate new knowledge.
+- Will create stimulating environments.
+Make them welcoming environments, with various objects to explore, different sizes and colors that stimulate your learning ability, your permeability to incorporate new knowledge.
 On the other side, take care that there are no distractions such as television or other devices that generate inattention.
-Do not forget to silence your cell phone or directly remove it from the room in which you are.
-Soft music can help both concentration and reduce annoying noises.
-AND, linked to this, communicate to others your need for tranquility and time to focus.
+Do not forget to silence your cell phone or directly take it out of the room in which you are.
+Soft music can help both concentration and attenuate annoying noises.
+AND, linked to this, communicate to others your need for quiet and time to concentrate.

-- Make time.
-It is not easy to find gaps to learn, among the enormous amount of things that you surely do during the day.
-But just thinking about the speed with which things are changing and our knowledge becomes obsolete, the need to constantly incorporate new learning is very clear, to keep you always updated.
+- make time.
+It is not easy to find holes to learn, among the enormous number of things that you surely do during the day.
+But just thinking about the speed with which things are changing and our knowledge becomes obsolete, The need to constantly incorporate new learning is very clear., to always keep you updated.

 - Encourage them to ask.
-Guys are usually more familiar with the question instance, and many times there is a false belief that adults have to constantly demonstrate everything we know and hide what we do not know.
-There is a Danish saying about it: “who's afraid to ask, who's afraid to ask”.
+Boys are usually more familiar with the question instance, and many times there is a false belief that adults have to constantly demonstrate everything we know and hide what we do not know.
+There is a Danish saying about it: “who's afraid to ask, embarrassed to learn”.

 - Exercise your tolerance for frustration.
 Learning also means making mistakes.
-This shouldn't be a frustration, but on the contrary, the opportunity to generate learning.
-Always remember that not knowing something, Offers you the enormous possibility to learn it!
+This shouldn't be a disappointment, but on the contrary, the opportunity to generate learning.
+Always remember that not knowing something, It offers you the enormous possibility of learning it!

 - Surround yourself with different people.
-People of different profiles, interests, tastes and opinions.
+People of different profiles, interests, likes and opinions.
 This favors exchange and shared learning, leveraging results.

 - Practicá.
 The only way to get good at something is to practice, and again.
-Practicing with others often produces better results than doing it individually.. further, practicing what you already know builds self-confidence and unleashes creativity.
+Practicing with others often produces better results than doing it alone.
+Additionally, practicing what you already know builds self-confidence and unleashes creativity.

 - Give yourself the time and space to process new learnings.
-Before moving on, make sure these new experiences really sink in and make sense of you.
+Before moving on, make sure that these new experiences really resonate with you and make sense.
 For this:

-- Evaluate whether or not you agree with what has been learned.
+- Evaluate whether or not you agree with what you learned.